 The value for a specific measure for an artifact at a certain report date then has to be assigned to the corresponding cell within the Excel template.

-In case you might want to assign default values for your imported base measures, you have to define them in compliance with this syntax in the quality model (see default-values-configuration).
+In case you might want to assign default values for your imported base measures, you have to define them in compliance with this syntax in the quality model (see Base Measures).